 Transitioning from the Primary Division to the Intermediate Division in Grade 3, children are building on the solid foundation of the content and processes they experienced in Kindergarten through Grade 2.
-In the Intermediate Division the shift of responsibility changes from the hands of the parents and teachers to the students.
+In the Intermediate Division, the shift of responsibility changes from the hands of parents/guardians and teachers to the students.
 Teachers scaffold their students toward becoming independent by encouraging children to take ownership of their learning.
 Our structure in the Intermediate Division reflects this delicate balance we must strike as the bridge from the lower grades to the upper grades.
 In Grade 3, students have a lead teacher and an associate teacher in the classroom; however, Grade 4 is the first year students have one teacher in the classroom, moving them toward independence.
 All of the grades are located on the fourth floor, which encourages a community among Intermediate Division students and teachers.
-The School works on a ten-day schedule, which, in addition to three hours devoted to literacy and math every day, provides time for visual art, dance, class meeting, music, science, Spanish, spelling and social studies.
+The School works on a ten-day schedule, which, in addition to three hours devoted to literacy and math every day, provides time for visual arts, dance, class meetings, music, science, Spanish, spelling and social studies.

 Our academically diverse population requires all teachers to meet the needs of a wide range of students.
 Our need to remediate as well as challenge our students is imperative to our goal in the intermediate grades of creating independent, self-regulated learners.
 Differentiating instruction takes many forms within the classroom.
 Student needs are determined through ongoing assessments.
 Teachers group students based on their changing needs.
-It is the responsibility of the classroom teachers, with support from the learning specialist, to adapt to all types of learners.
+It is the responsibility of the classroom teachers, with support from learning specialists, to adapt to all types of learners.

 Intermediate teachers subscribe to the constructivist learning theory, where students acquire new knowledge by connecting prior experiences.
 This occurs through peer interaction, discovery and teacher facilitation.
 Teachers involve students in the curriculum by modifying units to accommodate interests and questions, as well as offering students choice in how they represent their new understandings.
 Integration happens throughout the day and also once during the ten-day schedule in the form of an Integrated Block.
-During this time, also known as iBlock, all members of the grade-level team and all students spend two hours engaged in focused experience.
+During this time, also known as I-Block, all members of the grade-level team and all students spend two hours engaged in focused experience.